ec-blaster/pyMagicSwitchbot/README.md

   Checks if the device is connected.

   Returns bool: Returns True if the device is still connected

 * `turn_on() ‑> bool`
-  Use the device just to switch something on.
+  Use the device to switch something on.

+  Returns bool: Returns True if the command was sent succesfully.

 * `turn_off() ‑> bool`
-  Use the device just to switch something off.
+  Use the device to switch something off.

+  Returns bool: Returns True if the command was sent succesfully.

 * `push() ‑> bool`
   Use the device just to push a button.

+  Returns bool: Returns True if the command was sent succesfully.

 * `get_battery() ‑> int`

   Gets the device's battery level